NickColley/design-of-forms/src/evolving-a-design/use-of-colour/index.md

 With a green background: DR. JOHN GALWAY.
 Large green circle top right.
 Admitted field: blank.
-Patient's Name: Mr. A. N. Other.
+Patient’s Name: Mr. A. N. Other.
 Floor and Ward No. field: blank.
 Date: blank.
 Diet and Extras: blank.